Lyceum of the Philippines University: College of Nursing

 On July 16, 2002, Perla Rizalina M. Tayco, Ph.D., an OD consultant, was commissioned by the president of Lyceum of Philippines, Roberto P. Laurel, to assist the institution in the Strategic Visioning Process towards the establishment of the College of Nursing.
 The application for Government Permit to operate the Bachelor of Science in Nursing was granted on the following dates.

 College of Law

-The College of Law has a separate campus in Makati, known as the Lyceum of the Philippines University – Makati or Lyceum of the Philippines University College of Law.
+The College of Law has a separate campus in Salcedo Village, Makati, known as the Lyceum of the Philippines University – Makati Campus or Lyceum of the Philippines University College of Law.

 Claro M. Recto Academy of Advanced Studies (CMR-AAS)

 Public Administration and Business Administration master programs are granted Level 2 1st Reaccredited Status by PACUCOA.

 Campuses and affiliated institutions

 The Lyceum of the Philippines University has six major campuses, namely: